Wichita USD 259: Vocational/technical and continuing education schools

 In 2004, however, following strained relations between local industry and WATC, the Wichita Public Schools (USD 259) Board of Education transitioned WATC out of USD 259, and WATC became an independent public college, governed by its own board, the Sedgwick County Technical Education and Training Authority.

 Following the district's 2004 divestiture of WAVTS (as WATC), Cowley's aviation training facility was acquired by WATC, then replaced by WATC, in 2010, with the National Center for Aviation Training (NCAT) at Wichita's Jabara Airport.

 In 2001, an addition was made to the Levy Special Education Center, which included a vocational training center for the developmentally disabled.

+Closed schools

+The following schools were closed after the 2023-24 school year: